robert0714/Packt-Machine-Learning-in-Microservices-2023/tools/README.md

 $$e^{-\frac{t}{RC}}$$

-The sum of all TRs, however, will still be approximately equal to the configured requests/min.
+The sum of all T<sub>R</sub>s, however, will still be approximately equal to the configured requests/min.
 In our example here, the load is 600 API requests/min.

 Uniformly paced requests are better when you are manually analyzing how a particular microservice responds to the API load, while randomly paced requests are a better representation of a real-time production API request load.